How to add a touch of spring to the front door with this easy tulip wreath DIY.

 Spring has definitely sprung here at the cottage (inside anyway) and it all starts at the front door with this pretty DIY tulip wreath.
-I usually hang a basket on the front door and add some flowers to it but I wanted something different this spring.
-You can’t get any different than a big bunch of pink tulips.
+I usually hang a basket on the front door and add some flowers to it.
+This spring I wanted something different so I went with a big tulip wreath.

 Cost is a factor in every project I do and this one was no different.
 I knew that I would need a fair amount of tulips to make the wreath look full so I waited for a sale before I pulled the trigger.
 It ended up taking 13 bunches and I was able to snag them for $2 a bunch.
 The burlap ribbon was another steal at just $1 a piece.